-Through our partnership with Variety the Children's Charity of Wisconsin, graduate speech pathology students and other student volunteers and instructors host this overnight camp for children with special needs who use assistive communication devices and their immediate family members.
-This life-changing experience is made possible thanks to caring people just like YOU – our donors, partners and special sponsors!
+Through our partnership with Variety - the Children's Charity of Wisconsin, graduate speech pathology students and other student volunteers and instructors host this overnight camp for children with special needs who use assistive communication devices and their immediate family members.

-What makes Chatter Matters unique is that it’s just like a traditional summer camp, but the activities are fully adapted for AAC users of all ages and abilities.
+What makes Chatter Matters unique is that it’s just like a traditional summer camp, but the activities are fully adapted for AAC users ages 5 - 15.
 Through activities like arts & crafts, adaptive sports, games, campfires and music, children learn to improve their communication device use.
 By allowing parents and siblings to attend, families have fun, create lasting family memories and bond with other families of children with special needs.

-This camp is available to children who use Augmentative and Alternative Communication and their families.
+This camp is available to children ages 5-15 who use Augmentative and Alternative Communication and their families.

 The camp fee covers lodging, meals, instruction, a camp t-shirt for the ACC user and insurance.

 If selected to attend Chatter Matters!
-Communication Camp, a deposit check for $200.00 DATED JUNE TBA will need to be mailed to UW-Whitewater, Continuing Education Services, Roseman 2005, 800 W Main Street, Whitewater, WI 53190 and made out to UW-Whitewater in order to hold a family’s place for camp.
-The $200 will be applied to the fee associated with additional family members’ attendance or it will be destroyed on the first day of camp if no payment is required (i.e., as in the case where only the AAC user and one designated adult attend the camp).
-Families will be notified to submit deposit to confirm their enrollment and will have two weeks to submit check payment.
-If we do not receive the deposit payment in two weeks, we will contact the next registrant on the wait list and the family will be removed from camp.
-If families need more time to pay or make a decision email email@example.com with how long you will need, and we will hold your spot a little longer.
+Communication Camp, a deposit for $250.00 will need to be mailed to UW-Whitewater, Continuing Education Services, Roseman 2005, 800 W Main Street, Whitewater, WI 53190 and made out to UW-Whitewater in order to hold a family’s place for camp.
+The $250 will be applied to the fee associated with additional family members’ attendance.
+Families will be notified to submit deposit to confirm their enrollment and will have two weeks to submit payment.
+If we do not receive the deposit payment in two weeks, we will contact the next registrant on the waitlist and the family will be removed from the accepted attendees list.
+If families need more time to pay or have questions email email@example.com.

 For those participants who will be receiving a sponsorship to attend this event: Register and use the promo code your sponsor gave you.
 The sponsorship will be deducted from your invoice.
 Any remaining balance remains the participant's responsibility.
 Any cancellations will result in the sponsorship funds being returned to the supporting organization.